 The town has lots of places for the younger people who just want to have fun.
 Everyone around the town will welcome you with open arms.
 The people are very nice and friendly, so don’t be afraid to say hello to strangers.
 You can find information about visiting Munich by going on the internet or calling a travel agent who is familiar with this area of Germany.

-Copenhagen is the largest city in Denmark, with an urban population of 1,200,000 citizens and a metropolitan area with a population of 2.2 million people.
+4. Copenhagen: Copenhagen is the largest city in Denmark, with an urban population of 1,200,000 citizens and a metropolitan area with a population of 2.2 million people.

 Copenhagen is a Danish city situated on the island of Zealand (Sjælland) and separated from the German capital city Berlin by the strait of Øresund.
 It belongs to Denmark’s Capital Region and is surrounded by suburban municipalities forming Greater Copenhagen, which also contains Sophia Amalie municipality with its main town called Frederiksberg.

-Stockholm is the capital and largest city of Sweden.
+5. Stockholm: Stockholm is the capital and largest city of Sweden.
 It has a population of 871,015 in the municipality, 1.4 million in the urban area, and 2.2 million in the metropolitan area (1999).

 Its old town harbors medieval buildings, charming cafes, museums, and entertainment venues.
 There are several activities to experience in Sweden’s capital during the winter season.
 Here are some ideas you need not miss out visiting while being in Stockholm this winter: